 A Lake Charles native, Reed received a doctorate in public policy from Southern University and A&M College, as well as a master’s degree in public administration and a bachelor’s degree in broadcast journalism from Louisiana State University and A&M College.
 She also served as Chief of Staff and Deputy Commissioner for Public Affairs for the Louisiana Board of Regents, as well as an adjunct faculty member and Executive Vice President at the University of Louisiana System.

-She is a wife, proud mom to her favorite two-time Millsaps College graduate, and Louisiana’s chief advocate for talent development.
+She is a wife, proud mom to her favorite two-time Millsaps College graduate and LSU Law student, and Louisiana’s chief advocate for talent development.